victorBuzdugan/ConsumablesTracker/README.md

 You can also see how many products each user was assigned and a user status as described in [admin dashboard](https://github.com/victorBuzdugan/ConsumablesTracker#admin-dashboard)

 ### Categories and Suppliers page
-You can acces each of the page by selecting the appropiate menu item in the main menu.
+You can access each of the page by selecting the appropriate menu item in the main menu.
 Displays a list of all Categories or Suppliers along with details and a statistic of how many products are assigned to each Category or Supplier.

 Clicking on a category or supplier name opens the edit page for that element.